nashehannafii/astro-profile/src/content/blog/ cyber-physical-system.md

 ## Introduction

 Do you know **automation in industrial manufacturing**?
 If so, you’ve already witnessed one form of Cyber-Physical Systems (CPS) in action.
-But CPS goes far beyond robots on a production line—it’s a deeper, more revolutionary integration of the physical and digital worlds.
+But CPS goes far beyond robots on a production line—it’s a deeper, more revolutionary integration of the physical and digital worlds [[1]](https://doi.org/10.1007/978-3-642-54477-4).

-A **Cyber-Physical System (CPS)** is an intelligent system where computational algorithms, networking, and physical processes are tightly integrated.
-These systems enable physical objects to sense, communicate, act, and even learn from their environment in real time.
+A **Cyber-Physical System (CPS)** is an intelligent system where computational algorithms, networking, and physical processes are tightly integrated [[2]](https://doi.org/10.1016/C2015-0-00708-0).
+These systems enable physical objects to sense, communicate, act, and even learn from their environment in real time [[1]](https://doi.org/10.1007/978-3-642-54477-4).
 In the simplest terms, CPS gives a "digital brain" to a "physical body."

 CPS has become the backbone of the **Fourth Industrial Revolution (Industry 4.0)**, transforming everything from manufacturing and energy management to healthcare and transportation.
-Let’s break down how this remarkable system works.
+Let’s break down how this remarkable system works [[1](https://doi.org/10.1007/978-3-642-54477-4),[2](https://doi.org/10.1016/C2015-0-00708-0)].

 ## How Cyber-Physical Systems Work: A Continuous Loop

 A CPS operates through a continuous cycle consisting of four core components.
-Think of it like the nervous and muscular systems of the human body.
+Think of it like the nervous and muscular systems of the human body [[1]](https://doi.org/10.1007/978-3-642-54477-4).

 ### Sensing: The Eyes and Ears of the System

 The first step is **sensing**.
-Sensors act as the "senses" of the CPS, continuously collecting raw data from the physical environment.
+Sensors act as the "senses" of the CPS, continuously collecting raw data from the physical environment [[1]](https://doi.org/10.1007/978-3-642-54477-4).

-- **Function**: Sensors measure various conditions such as temperature, pressure, motion, humidity, proximity, and even visual imagery.
+- **Function**: Sensors measure various conditions such as temperature, pressure, motion, humidity, proximity, and even visual imagery [[1]](https://doi.org/10.1007/978-3-642-54477-4).
 - **Example**: In autonomous vehicles, LiDAR and camera sensors scan the road to detect obstacles, traffic signs, and other vehicles.
-In agriculture, soil moisture sensors measure water content to optimize irrigation.
+In agriculture, soil moisture sensors measure water content to optimize irrigation [[2]](https://doi.org/10.1016/C2015-0-00708-0).

 ### Computation: The Digital Brain

 Raw data from sensors flows into the **computation** stage.
 This is where the "magic" happens—data is transformed into intelligent decisions.

-- **Function**: Processors—often embedded systems or real-time computing units—analyze the data using complex algorithms, computational models, and even Artificial Intelligence (AI).
+- **Function**: Processors—often embedded systems or real-time computing units—analyze the data using complex algorithms, computational models, and even Artificial Intelligence (AI) [[1](https://doi.org/10.1007/978-3-642-54477-4),[2](https://doi.org/10.1016/C2015-0-00708-0)].
 This stage answers the question: "What should be done next?"
 - **Example**: After receiving temperature data, an algorithm in a smart factory might predict that a machine will overheat within two hours and recommend adjusting its operating speed.

 ### Actuation: The Moving Hands